-Whether its grassroots events, public meetings, hands-on workshops, press events, diplomatic meetings with elected officials, or simply participating in a group discussion, the San Diego climate movement has it all!
-Scroll through the calendar below to find your next event... ready, set go!
+Whether you're interested in grassroots events, public meetings, hands-on workshops, press events, diplomatic meetings with elected officials, or simply participating in a group discussion, the San Diego climate movement has it all!

 Important Notice: All events are currently virtual, and may require registration.
 Events are subject to change, please confirm with the event host in advance if planning to attend.